dentys03/manual_duplex_linux/README.md

 - Confirmed to work on Gentoo.

 ## NOTE
+This shouldn't be an issue anymore:
 If your cups-filters are older than 1.0.55, you might need to print an extra blank page in usr/lib/cups/backend/duplex-print when printing odd pages.